-UNICEF’s regional office worked to enhance regional and country-level capacity in emergency preparedness and response, disaster risk reduction and peace-building through regional workshops and the provision of country-specific technical support, including to the Democratic Republic of Korea and China.
-EAPRO also facilitated and/or contributed to cluster-specific trainings on WASH and child protection, and provided sector-specific technical support in WASH, education,1 nutrition and child protection to UNICEF country offices in the Philippines, Myanmar, Indonesia and Vietnam.
-Although governments in the region have invested in and accrued considerable capacity in emergency response, many have requested humanitarian support from UNICEF and other external actors to complement their relief efforts, especially for monsoon-related floods, earthquakes or volcano eruptions.
+Likewise, sector-specific technical support in WASH, Education, Nutrition and Child Protection was given to country offices in the Philippines, Myanmar, Indonesia, the Pacific and Vietnam (with Education activities funded with regular resources).
+Although governments in the region have invested in increasing their capacity in emergency preparedness, many have requested humanitarian support from UNICEF and other external actors to complement their relief efforts, especially for monsoon-related floods, earthquakes or volcano eruptions.

 EAPRO is requesting US$3,594,000 to carry out planned regional activities in resilience-building, disaster risk reduction, preparedness and emergency response.
 The budgeted amount includes US$2,500,000 to respond to situations elsewhere in the region that are not included in separate chapters of the Humanitarian Action for Children appeal 2015 – and that may not benefit from inter-agency flash appeals to respond to small or medium-size emergencies.
 The funding is also critical to continuously strengthen the technical and coordination capacity of country offices in the region, and the capacity of their national partners to support children affected by emergencies in the sectors of WASH, Health, HIV and AIDS, Nutrition, Education and Child Protection as outlined in UNICEF’s Core Commitments for Children in Humanitarian Action.